End-to-End Multi-Track Reconstruction using Graph Neural Networks at Belle II: Track reconstruction algorithms

 In the following section, we first describe the GNN architecture and the model inference of the \cat.
 We then describe the post-processing steps to choose the final track candidates and extract the track parameter information, the hits assigned to each tracks, and the hit ordering.

 \paragraph{Graph Neural Network architecture} Due to the sparsity of the wire hits in the CDC, with an average hit occupancy of up to 15\% per event for the high data beam backgrounds, the variable input size, and the non-uniform arrangement of the drift wires, we utilize a GNN architecture.
 The implementation of this GNN is done in \pyg~\cite{Fey/Lenssen/2019}.
 Each node in the graph corresponds to a wire hit.
 The input features for our model are the $x$- and $y$-positions at the $z$ center of the corresponding sense wire, the layer, and superlayer, and layer within a superlayer information, the ADC count, and the TDC count information.
 Using cartesian coordinates as input features and prediction targets was crucial for the model's performance.
-Polar coordinates and angle-based predictions caused issues due to the discontinuity when the angle resets from 360 degrees to 0, which the model struggled to learn effectively.
+Polar coordinates and angle-based predictions caused issues due to the discontinuity when the angle resets from 360 \(^\circ \) to 0, which the model struggled to learn effectively.
 Additionally, using the track helix radius as a training target proved ineffective, as it becomes nearly infinite for high-momentum, close to straight tracks, and very small for low-momentum tracks, making it impossible to scale the model prediction target to a reasonable range and therefore impossible for the model to learn.
 All input features except the position are normalized by dividing by their maximum to a range between 0 and 1.
 The ADC count is clipped to a maximum of 600 before normalization to remove the influence of rare anomalous values.
 For signal hits the majority of ADC counts is between 25 and 300.
+The position coordinates range between -1.11 and 1.11.
+One of the targets for our model is the starting position in the same coordinate range.
+Therefore, we do not scale either the input or the target coordinates.

 The objective of our algorithm is to provide the number of tracks, and the three-momentum, the starting point, the charge, and the hits associated with each track.
 Given the inherent challenge of not knowing the precise number of tracks in advance, we use an object condensation loss~\cite{Kieseler:2020wcq} for this task.